FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Vertical Training Process: FedV-SecGrad

 \subsection{\textit{FedV-SecGrad} for Linear Models}

 We first present \textit{FedV-SecGrad} for linear models, where $g$ is the identity function and the loss is the mean-squared loss.
-The target loss function then becomes

-We observe that the gradient computations over vertically partitioned data, $\nabla E(\pmb{w})$, can be reduced to two types of operations: (\romannumeral1) \textit{feature-dimension aggregation} and (\romannumeral2) \textit{sample/batch-dimension aggregation}.
+The target loss function then becomes $E(\pmb{w}) = \tfrac{1}{2n}\tsum^{n}_{i=1}(y^{(i)}- \pmb{w}^{\intercal}\pmb{x}^{(i)})^2.$ We observe that the gradient computations over vertically partitioned data, $\nabla E(\pmb{w})$, can be reduced to two types of operations: (\romannumeral1) \textit{feature-dimension aggregation} and (\romannumeral2) \textit{sample/batch-dimension aggregation}.
 To perform these two operations, \textit{FedV-SecGrad} follows a \textit{two-phased secure aggregation (2Phased-SA)} process.
 Specifically, the \textit{feature dimension SA} securely aggregates several batches of training data that belong to different parties in feature-dimension to acquire the value of $y^{(i)}- \pmb{x}^{(i)}\pmb{w}$ for each data sample as illustrated in \eqref{eq:linear_g_update}, while the \textit{sample dimension SA} can securely aggregate one batch of training data owned by one party in sample-dimension with the weight of $y^{(i)}- \pmb{x}^{(i)}\pmb{w}$ for each sample, to obtain the batch gradient $\nabla E_{\mathcal{B}}(\pmb{w})$.
 The communication between the \textit{parties} and the \textit{aggregator} is a one-way interaction requiring a single message.

 We use a simple case of two parties to illustrate the proposed protocols, where $p_1$ is the active party and $p_2$ is a passive party.
 Recall that the training batch size is $s$ and the total number of features is $d$.
 Then the current training batch samples for $p_1$ and $p_2$ can be denoted as $\mathcal{B}^{s\times m}_{p_1}$ and $\mathcal{B}^{s\times (d-m)}_{p_2}$ as follows: